 The collection of civic insignia includes the Mayor's and Sheriff's badges and chains of office and mace.
 All items are on display at the Guildhall, Lincoln.
 It also includes four ceremonial and fighting swords of considerable historical significance, which together are valued at £2.4m.
 The Council's collection of civic insignia is reported in the Balance Sheet at insurance valuation which is based on market values.
-These insurance valuations are reviewed annually and revalued every five years by an appropriately qualified external valuer.
+These insurance valuations are reviewed annually and revalued during every ten-year period by an appropriately qualified external valuer.
 These were revalued at 31st March 2017 by external valuers Bamfords.